Cruise missile: History

 While ballistic missiles were the preferred weapons for land targets, heavy nuclear and conventional weapon tipped cruise missiles were seen by the USSR as a primary weapon to destroy United States naval carrier battle groups.
 Large submarines (for example, Echo and Oscar classes) were developed to carry these weapons and shadow United States battle groups at sea, and large bombers (for example, Backfire, Bear, and Blackjack models) were equipped with the weapons in their air-launched cruise missile (ALCM) configuration.

-General design

-Cruise missiles generally consist of a guidance system, payload, and aircraft propulsion system, housed in an airframe with small wings and empennage for flight control.
-Payloads usually consist of a conventional warhead or a nuclear warhead.
-Cruise missiles tend to be propelled by jet engine, with turbofan engines in particular being preferred due to their greater efficiency at low altitude and subsonic speed.

-Guidance systems

-Guidance systems also vary greatly.
-Low-cost systems use a radar altimeter, barometric altimeter and clock to navigate a digital strip map.
-More advanced systems use inertial guidance, satellite guidance and terrain contour matching (TERCOM).
-Use of an automatic target recognition (ATR) algorithm/device in the guidance system increases accuracy of the missile.
-The Standoff Land Attack Missile features an ATR unit from General Electric.

 Categories

-Cruise missiles can be categorized by size, speed (subsonic or supersonic), range, and whether launched from land, air, surface ship, or submarine.
-Often versions of the same missile are produced for different launch platforms; sometimes air- and submarine-launched versions are a little lighter and smaller than land- and ship-launched versions.
+Cruise missiles can be categorized by payload/warhead size, speed, range, and launch platform.
+Often variants of the same missile are produced for different launch platforms (for instance, air- and submarine-launched versions).

 Guidance systems can vary across missiles.
 Some missiles can be fitted with any of a variety of navigation systems (Inertial navigation, TERCOM, or satellite navigation).
 Larger cruise missiles can carry either a conventional or a nuclear warhead, while smaller ones carry only conventional warheads.